alexlyforwork/relationshipmeter/README.md

 **Relationship Meter Full-stack Mini App**

-A fun full-stack web app that determines the relationship based on names using the FLAMES concept.
+A fun full-stack web app that determines the relationship compatibility based on names using the FLAMES concept.

 **Technologies Used**